fredrikbaberg/hassio-addons/octoprint-next-dev/README.md

 - **Expect major changes between versions, reinstall may be required.
 Always ensure you have a backup of your configuration!**

-- **This version builds locally, and it will take a lot of time to do so!**

 - **Documentation may be out of date**

 ## About